dboddie-canonical-work/disgorged-docs/c-c-applications.rst

 Typically this guide will take around 20 minutes and will result in a working C++ application in a snap.
 Once complete, you’ll understand how to package C/C++ applications as snaps and deliver them to millions of Linux users.
 After making the snap available in the store, you’ll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.

-   ℹ For a brief overview of the snap creation process, including how to install *snapcraft* and how it’s used, see `Snapcraft overview <snapcraft-overview.md>`__.
-For a more comprehensive breakdown of the steps involved, take a look at `Creating a snap <creating-a-snap.md>`__.
+   ℹ For a brief overview of the snap creation process, including how to install *snapcraft* and how it’s used, see :ref:`Snapcraft overview <snapcraft-overview>`.
+For a more comprehensive breakdown of the steps involved, take a look at :ref:`Creating a snap <creating-a-snap>`.

 Getting started
 ---------------